Good Tradition

 "Good Tradition" is a song, written and originally recorded by British pop/folk singer-songwriter Tanita Tikaram, released as the first single from her debut album, Ancient Heart (1988).
-When it was released, it went largely unnoticed and attracted little media attention.
-The song therefore did not get much airplay, but weeks after its release, the single started climbing up the charts and finally reached #10 at the UK Singles Chart in August 1988.
+When it was released in June 1988, it went largely unnoticed and attracted little media attention.
+The song therefore did not get much airplay, but weeks after its release, the single started climbing up the charts and finally reached No. 10 on the UK Singles Chart on 21 August 1988.

 Background

 To celebrate, WEA records released a limited edition design by Tikaram in which she tells the brief story of the song, the song's success on the charts, and thanks everyone that supported the song.
 In the design Tikaram notes each Sunday week ending date from the first week of single release, alongside its position on the UK Singles Chart for that week in question.
 The positions noted by Tikaram are 149-163-80-67-36-23-15-10, all up to the point the single made the top 10.

 At the time of compiling the charts, Gallup only had around 3,000 record stores connected to their EPOS (electronic point of sale) system and estimated the rest of the country's shops on an average basis compared to sales in those registered.
-Tikaram did indeed enter the UK Top 40 singles chart at #36 as broadcast on 31 July 1988 by Bruno Brookes on BBC Radio 1's Live Chart Countdown and on BBC1's live broadcast of Top of The Pops on 4 August 1988.
+Tikaram did indeed enter the UK Top 40 singles chart at #36 as broadcast on 6 August 1988 by Bruno Brookes on BBC Radio 1's Live Chart Countdown and on BBC1's live broadcast of Top of The Pops on 4 August 1988.

 In recent years, the Official Charts Company have revised historical charts due to more precise data and record sales being available.
 "Good Tradition" now shows as entering at #39.
 The rest of its chart run has been unaffected.